Grounded in science and collaborative from the beginning

 The Conservancy works with Mianus River Gorge neighbors in Bedford, New York to strike a deal to protect a 60-acre hemlock forest; they pledge their life insurance policies, and TNC finances $7,500 of the purchase.

-The Conservancy purchases 3,100 acres from a California landowner who could not afford the tax burden; the landowner was able to stay on the land, and TNC forms its first public agency partnership with the Bureau of Land Management to co-manage the property.
+The Conservancy purchases 3,100 acres from a landowner who was able to stay on the land, and TNC forms its first public agency partnership with the Bureau of Land Management to co-manage the property.

 We receive our first donated conservation easement—6 acres of Mystic River salt marsh in Connecticut.
 The landowner retains ownership while TNC is responsible for ensuring the ecological values of the land endure.